Chart of Accounts¶

 it is flexible because you can easily restructure them.

-The structure of the chart of accounts is hierarchical, with account subtotals called account views.
-You can develop a set of account views to contain only those elements that interest you.
+The structure of the chart of accounts is hierarchical, with account subtotals calculated from the View accounts.
+You can develop a set of view accounts to contain only those elements that interest you.

-To get the detail of the account entries that are important to you, all you need to do is click the account's Code (if you have no codes, you can select the line, then click Switch to get the account definition, then click the Entries in the LINKS part of the toolbar).
+To get the details of the account entries that are important to you, all you need to do is click the account's code or name.

 Displaying the chart of accounts can take several seconds, because OpenERP calculates the debits, credits and balance for each account in real time.